tamakuku/data-science-bootcamp9/Portfolio-Project/Google-Sheets/Brand x Lazada Overview Performance 2022/README.md

 Brand-x-Lazada-Overview-Performance-2022-with-Google-Sheet

-This project come from my previously work as Store Manager in Data Report path. that multiples sheet designed tracking Sales & Traffic performanace from Lazada Shop
+This project come from my previously work as Store Manager in Data Report path. that have multiples sheet designed tracking for Sales & Traffic performanace from Lazada Shop.

 ## 01 Overview performance by Month in whole Year
 - Sales and Traffic performance